 3. Client-Initiated termination

-Clients may choose to end their relationship with an accounting firm for various reasons.
-They might find another firm, change their business needs, or decide to handle their finances internally.
-In these cases, clients usually send a termination notice.
-However, the accounting firm should still respond with a disengagement letter.
-This letter confirms the end of services and outlines any final obligations or documents that need to be exchanged.
-It also serves as written proof that both parties agree on the termination date and scope of remaining responsibilities.
+Clients may end the relationship because they found another firm, changed their needs, or moved work in-house.
+They usually send a termination notice, but the firm should still respond with a disengagement letter.
+It confirms the end of services and final obligations, and serves as written proof that both sides agree on the termination date and remaining responsibilities.

 4. Transitioning to new services

-Sometimes, clients may want to switch services within the same firm or move to a different provider.
-If an accounting firm can no longer meet a client’s needs, it is important to communicate this clearly.
-A disengagement letter can help outline the transition process and ensure that all parties understand their responsibilities during this time.
-Including guidance on data handover, upcoming deadlines and contact points for continuity ensures a smooth transfer without service disruption.
+A client may switch services within the firm or move to another provider.
+If the firm can no longer meet their needs, it should communicate this clearly.
+A disengagement letter can outline the transition, including data handover, deadlines and contact points, so there is no service disruption.

 5. Conflict of Interest Situations

-If an accounting firm identifies a real or potential conflict of interest, for example, representing two clients with opposing business interests, it may be necessary to disengage professionally.
-A disengagement letter in such cases helps the firm preserve its integrity, comply with ethical standards and maintain transparency with all parties involved.
+If a firm identifies a real or potential conflict, such as acting for two clients with opposing interests, it may need to disengage.
+The letter helps preserve integrity, meet ethical standards, and stay transparent with everyone involved.

 6. Compliance or Ethical Breaches